F01

 • Real-Time Feedback: Combine logic with sensor input or user tracking to adapt visuals, behaviors, or sounds in real time—boosting realism and user engagement.

-Boolean Logic (if)
+Boolean Logic

 In C#, decision-making is often driven by Boolean expressions—expressions that evaluate to either true or false.
 Whether you are checking a robot’s status, validating sensor data, or controlling simulation flow, Boolean expressions form the backbone of your decision logic in XR development.
 Key concepts in Boolean logic include:

-Boolean Operators
+Operators

-Equality (==): Checks if two values are the same.
+Equality Operator (==): Checks if two values are the same.

 // Validate if the active material handling equipment ID matches a scanned ID